MiroStW/pkm-embedding-pipeline/docs/embedding_models.md

 4. Normalize the combined embedding

 This approach improves retrieval quality by incorporating the semantic meaning of both the title and content.

+## Hardware Optimization

+The implementation automatically detects and utilizes available hardware:

+1. M2 Max Neural Engine (MPS) - Primary choice for Apple Silicon
+2. CUDA - Used when available on systems with NVIDIA GPUs
+3. CPU - Fallback for other systems

+The device can be manually specified in the configuration if needed.